5 moves to help you cope with market volatility

-It’s no secret 2022 has been a challenging year for investors.
-Of course, if you’ve been investing for a long time, you’ve seen other periods of market volatility.
+If you’ve been investing for a long time, you’ve experienced periods of market volatility before.
 Still, when you’re retired and possibly already drawing on your portfolio for income, it can feel unsettling to see drops on your investment statements.
 Should you be concerned?
 And how should you respond?

 Actually, you may be more prepared to handle a downturn than you think.
-Your financial strategy is designed taking into account that market declines do happen.
+Your financial strategy is designed to account for market declines.
 If you’ve built a portfolio containing an appropriate mix of stocks, bonds and other investments based on your goals and risk tolerance, you’ve got a good foundation to help you withstand a down market and prevent it from disrupting your long-term financial strategy.

 In fact, every investment within your portfolio has a purpose, helping provide for your income needs today and over the long term.